thedalles77/USB_Laptop_Keyboard_Controller/README.md

      Touchpad_3p2.ino             Teensyduino file for Teensy 3.2 touchpad controller

-     Touchpad_Info.docx           Word file describing touchpad code
+     Touchpad_Info.pdf            PDF file describing the touchpad code

  Example_Keyboards Folder

-     Instructions for Modifying the Teensyduino LC code.docx     Word file with LC instructions
+     Instructions for Modifying the Teensyduino LC code.pdf     PDF file with LC instructions

-     Instructions for Modifying the Teensyduino 3p2 code.docx    Word file with 3.2 instructions
+     Instructions for Modifying the Teensyduino 3p2 code.pdf    PDF file with 3.2 instructions

      Laptop_Keyboard      A separate Folder for each laptop keyboard, containing the following:

           Text file with FPC pin connections.
 The results from running the Matrix_decoder code.

-          Word file with key matrix table and any additional information.
+          PDF file with key matrix table and any additional information.

           Teensyduino code that makes a simple homebrew USB keyboard routine.